 If you are in a true medical emergency, first call your host country's equivalent of 911.
-Once you are able to do so, consult your affiliate program staff.
+Once you are able to do so, consult your faculty leader or affiliate program staff.

-Know all emergency numbers for the police and ambulance in your host country.
+Know all emergency numbers for the police and ambulance in your host country!